 Everywhere you look in and around your home, electricity is connected to something.
 It may be the service line feeding your home, outlets feeding devices, or switches that control the lighting.
-But there are dangers when is exposed to the human body. these safety tips are designed to make you stop and think safety every time you think about something that is connected to electricity. safety first!
+There are dangers when is exposed to the human body; these safety tips are designed to make you stop and think safety every time you think about something that is connected to electricity.

 03 of 07

 As you know, water and electricity don't mix.
 That's why electrical safety is so important when dealing with swimming pools and hot tubs.
 Here's a comprehensive list of related issues, codes, and safety devices used to wire these summer water items and the areas around them.